FanisGl/Client-in-FX-market/README.md

 Moreover, 2.17% or 366 people managed to make do with their travels with budget of under 249 pounds.
 Now, that's impressive.
 I now knew that the market share that I had denoted early on the research of Outbound Travel Industry being valued somewhere between £71.5bn - £75bn in 2024 with a stated CAGR of 8.6% over 2024 - 2034, is a metric with inconsistent data evidence.

-And forget about my own reseach, I bit my lip and started screaming "no" like Micheal Scott did when he found out Toby has in fact returned back in the office, but reading and analysing competitors could still help me benchmark in the market.
+> Enter <Micheal Scott screaming "NO" when he found out Toby from HR had in fact returned> gif here.

 ## The real problem
 If I found that dataset, and I made that mistake, it is almost certain that other analysts have done it as well.
 And indeed, analysts from big market research companies have used that same dataset, and made a whole prediction for 10 years in the future. **Ah, the wonders of analytics!**